 All media outlets interested in broadcasting State Tournament quarterfinals, semifinals or finals must gain approval from the NYSPHSAA Director of Communications.

 For radio, a contract can be obtained from the NYSPHSAA web site, completed, then sent to NYSPHSAA for approval.
 A $250 rights fee is required to be paid for each contest prior to the start of each contracted broadcast.

-Time Warner Cable is the official broadcast partner of the NYSPHSAA.
+Spectrum Sports is the official broadcast partner of the NYSPHSAA.
 If you are interested in broadcasting, contact the Director of Communications.
 Rights fees are associated with broadcasting of any kind.

 Blogging, Tweeting and Live Web highlights

 Each credential holder has the privilege to blog, tweet or post highlights during contests through their media outlet.
 Live-video/digital images is not permitted (including steaming through mobile phones, tablets, and other electronic devices).
 Live images are exclusive to the NYSPHSAA and its rights holders.
 If the NYSPHSAA deems that a Credential Holder is producing a real-time description of the contest, the NYSPHSAA reserves all actions against Credential Holder, including but not limited to the revocation of the credential.
 If media intend to blog at a NYSPHSAA championship event, the media entity must indicate so through the credentialing process.
 In return, all media entities entering a blog must post the NYSPHSAA logo/link on their site.
 All blogs must be free of charge to readers.